Alois117/BookStore-SQL-Database-Project/README.md

 Files in This Repo
 bookstore_schema.sql – SQL script to create all tables

-sample_queries.sql – Example SQL queries to test the database

 bookstore_erd.png – Visual ERD of the database schema